-In light of the harsh measurement environment, system integrity must be monitored with special care.
+15 In light of the harsh measurement environment, system integrity must be monitored with special care.
 This is important to plan maintenance and repair activities, but also to flag bad data caused by malfunctions or strong external noise activities (see Fig. 8).
 Besides the monitoring of regular system activity in the form of data downloads, battery and solar voltages are monitored with respect to expected system behavior (not shown here).
 In the following we discuss some of the quality assessment procedures implemented for the presented system, targeted at the measurement of SP data.

-10 5.2.1 Contact resistances
+20 5.2.1 Contact resistances

 Daily contact resistances are used as a rough proxy to electrode health, ensuring that an electrical path exists between the two electrodes involved.
-Successful measurements are in general dominated by the interface resistance between the electrodes and the soil, with the actual soil resistance assumed to be of minor importance (e.g., Corwin, 1989).
-As such, contact resistance data, and its temporal evolution, can within limits be used to assess the state of the electrode-soil interface.
+Successful measurements are dominated by the interface resistance between the electrodes and the soil, with the actual soil resistance being of minor importance (e.g., Corwin, 1989).
+As such, contact resistance data, and its temporal evolution, can be used to assess the state of the electrode-soil interface.
 Very low contact resistance measurements could point towards short-circuits in the system, while failing measurements (outside the measurement range of the data logger), caused by very large resistances, point to missing electrode-soil contact, or broken cabling.

 Figure 9 shows the temporal evolution of contact resistances over the whole measurement period of 2017 and 2018.
 No extreme data points that indicate short-circuits or lost electrode contacts were observed.
-However, the actual values of the resistances differ with the electrode pairs, with very high resistances (red colors) occurring for some electrode pairs, and relatively low resistances (blue) showing up at early times for the electrode pairs 3-4 and 6-7.
+However, the actual values of the resistances differ with the electrode pairs, with very high resistances (red colors) occurring for some electrode pairs, and relatively low resistances (blue) showing up intermittently for the electrode pairs 3-4 and 6-7.

-It is not clear if, and to what extent, the actual values of the resistances, in contrast to the patterns and extreme values, can be used to assess electrode and soil characteristics.
-While the patters present in Fig. 9 do not necessarily correlate to the temperatures of the involved electrode temperatures, one possible influence could be the freezing of soil between electrodes.
-This freezing would lead to a significant change in subsurface resistance between the electrodes, thereby also changing the contact resistance, somewhat contradicting the general assumption that the interface between electrode and soil dominates the readings (e.g., as observed for the dipoles 3-4 and 6-7).
-As such, differences between electrode pair resistances suggest spatially variable subsurface conditions (lithology: grain size, pore size, etc, but also water/ice/air content), while temporal variations indicate changes of pore water chemistry, temperature, and freezing in the direct vicinity of the electrodes.
+It is not clear if, and how, the actual values of the resistances, in contrast to the patterns and extreme values, can be used to assess electrode and soil characteristics.
+Note that the patters present in Fig. 9 do not necessarily correlate to the temperatures of the involved electrode temperatures.
+As such, differences between electrode pair resistances suggest spatially variable subsurface conditions (lithology: grain size, pore size, etc, but also water/ice/air content), while temporal variations indicate changes of pore water chemistry, temperature, and ice content in the direct vicinity of the electrodes.